VirusTotal/vt-ida-plugin/README.md

 ### API Key

-To use the **CodeInsight** features, you must add your VirusTotal API key to the configuration file:
+To use the **Code Insight** features, you must add your VirusTotal API key to the configuration file:

 1. Locate the configuration file: `[USER_IDA_DIR]/plugins/virustotal/config.py`
 2. Open the file and add your key: